jsphweid/bookletMacro/README.md

 # Windows Usage
 ####
 [updated 2015-10-31]
 It's a lot easier now...
 Just select a group of PDFs, and click "run bookletMacro".
-The 2 product files will appear in the same directory as the PDFs that you had highlighted.
+The newly created byproduct folder will appear and seconds later your resulting PDFs will be there also.

 # It messed up...
 ####